THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 HISTORY:

 In 2007, the Board undertook a review of the then-existing affirmative action remedial plan adopted in 1991.
 Following this review, the Board determined that implementation of various race-neutral and gender-neutral measures would help the District’s goods and services program to overcome barriers and assist in the growth and development of financially stable M/WBE’s.
 In order to implement these measures, the Board adopted the current Remedial Program for Minority and Women-Owned Business Enterprises Participation in Goods and Services (the “Program”) with a term commencing March 1, 2007 and ending December 31, 2012 (Board Report 07-0228-PO1).
 This was later extended through June 30, 2013 (Board Report 12-1219-RS2).
 Following a 2013 independent evaluation of availability and utilization of minority and women-owned goods and services vendors for the Chicago Public Schools, the Board determined that the steps it had taken since 1991 to ameliorate the effects of racial and gender discrimination in the goods and services marketplace through a variety of race-and gender-neutral measures had not been sufficient.
 Accordingly, the Board extended the Program with a term commencing July 1, 2013 and ending December 31, 2016 (Board Report 13-0626-PO1).
+Additional research and data collection to prepare for the disparity report required an extension of the policy set forth to expire December 31, 2021.
+The policy was extended through June 30, 2023, to be renewed on July 1, 2023, and expire December 31, 2028.

 PURPOSE:

-Following a 2016 independent evaluation of availability and utilization of minority and women-owned goods and services vendors for the Chicago Public Schools, the Board has determined that the steps taken to date to ameliorate the effects of racial and gender discrimination in the goods and services marketplace have been insufficient.
-The Board has further determined that, the Program should therefore be extended by creating measures narrowly tailored to serve the Board’s compelling interest in not being a passive participant in the discriminatory Chicago goods and services marketplace.
+Following a November 2022 independent evaluation of availability and utilization of minority and women-owned goods and services vendors for the Chicago Public Schools, the Board has determined that the steps taken to date to ameliorate the effects of racial and gender discrimination in the goods and services marketplace have been insufficient.
+The Board has further determined that the Program should therefore be extended by creating measures narrowly tailored to serve the Board’s compelling interest in not being a passive participant in the discriminatory Chicago goods and services marketplace.

 PROGRAM EXTENSION TERM:

-The Program is extended, as amended herein, for the period commencing January 1, 2017 and ending December 31, 2021.
+The Program is extended, as amended herein, for the period commencing July 1, 2023 and ending December 31, 2028.

 DESCRIPTION:

 The Program is being updated to continue in accordance with legal requirements, to reflect the Board’s current organizational structure and practice, and to clarify various provisions.
 These amendments are included on the attachment.
+The current Board structure can be found at https://www.cps.edu/about/chicago-board-of-education/.

 The Board of Education of the City of Chicago